ansible/tox-ansible/README.md

 git+https://github.com/ansible-community/pytest-ansible-units.git
 ```

-The `pytest-ansible-units` package is required for `ansitest` to run unit tests.
+The `pytest-ansible-units` package is required for `tox-ansible` to run unit tests.

 ## Usage